puzl-cloud/qube/README.md

 qube is a GraphQL API provider for your Kubernetes cluster.
 It's working as a separate proxy above native Kubernetes API.

 GraphQL schema is dynamically built from the openapi/swagger API specification exposed by the Kubernetes cluster.
-Demo

 ## What GraphQL primitives are working now